-Ron is a senior lecturer at the University of Waikato School of Engineering, teaches in the AUT MBA programme, and is a co-founder and director at Rutherford Business Futures.
+Ron is a co-founder of Rutherford Business Group and its subsidiaries, including Rutherford Business Institute, Rutherford Business Futures, and Rutherford Consulting.
+He teaches in the AUT MBA programme and is an honorary senior lecturer at the University of Waikato School of Engineering.
 His current teaching and research focuses on complexity and chaos, resilience, decision/judgment theory, foresighting/backcasting, sustainability, governance and ethics.
 Ron is a Chartered Professional Engineer, a registered international ‘Ingenieur’ and is a former board member of Institution of Professional Engineers NZ (now Engineering New Zealand).
 He is also a Professional Member of the Royal Society of NZ.
 Ron was awarded the ONZM for services to science for his work with the UN, and also received an award from the Government of France for service in the field.
 His international experience with world agencies includes facilitating many interagency negotiations, conferences, and workshops.
 Ron has consulted internationally to more than thirty governments along with the World Bank and most United Nations agencies.
 He has consulted to many corporate organisations both internationally and nationally.

 Ron was a specialist scientist engineer working in the area of sustainable development in developing countries and has traveled the world on more than 140 major UN Food and Agriculture Organisation missions.
 He has more than 30 years of industrial consulting engineering and management experience with many industry sector groups.